MakeSchool-Tutorials/Node-Rotten-Potatoes/P01-Index-Reviews/content.md

 # Errors are Your Friends!

 If you refresh `localhost:3000/reviews` right now what do you see?
-Probably an error.
-That's ok!
-Errors are our friends.
+An error! **That's ok!** Errors are our friends.
 What does the error say?
+I bet it says something like "I can't find the template 'reviews-index'".
+That makes sense because we haven't made it yet!
+It's ok to complete coding tasks in an order that throws a predictable error.

 > [info]
 > Errors often tell you the next step you need to take.
 In this case the error is telling you that the template does not exist.
 Let's make it!

-Now let's add the template `views/reviews-index.handlebars`.
+So to fix this error, let's add the template `views/reviews-index.handlebars`.
 We're going to use the Handlebars.js `{{#each}}` iterator to loop over our array of reviews and display each one's title.

 ```html
 <!-- reviews-index -->